 "4.8.
 Towing brackets / drawbeams which are intended to tow trailers up to 3.5t shall incorporate attachment points, to which either secondary couplings or devices necessary to enable the trailer to be guided and/or stopped automatically in the event of separation of the main coupling, may be attached.

-As an alternative an attachment point may be integrated to coupling component fitted to the towing bracket/drawbeam.
+Other than for detachable units, as an alternative, an attachment point may be integrated to coupling component fitted to the towing bracket/drawbeam.
 The installation and operating instructions specified in 4.6. shall include all the information for the correct use these attachment points."

 …